Welcome!

-God's will and the republican national convention
+God's will and the Republican National Convention

 Stewart Shepard digital media director of Focus on the Family called on Christians to pray for rain during Democratic presidential candidate Barak Obama's acceptance speech at the Democratic National Convention in order to disrupt it.

-Barak Obama's acceptance speech went on without any rain disruptions.
+As we all know Barak Obama’s acceptance speech went on without any rain disruptions.

 Now we have Hurricane Gustav that that actually has disrupted the Republican National Convention.